Why Programs use Certified Instructors

-When you hire a US Sailing certified instructor you know that individual has met the criteria established by the US Sailing.
 Certified instructors will teach to a national standard and be well versed in risk management, safety, and teaching techniques.
-It also protects your program!
+It also protects the program and the instructor!
 US Sailing stands behind all of it's current certified instructors, providing them with up to $10 million in supplemental liability protection.
 Additionally, some insurance policies may require that all, or a certain percentage, of instructors are US Sailing certified.
 Other insurance providers may offer significantly lower rates to programs using certified instructors.
 Instructor certification is the best way to ensure that students are learning correctly, having fun, and doing it all safely.

 What do the Levels Mean?